chevron arrow icon

 As a new parent, remembering to pump at regular intervals can easily slip through the cracks.
 Set recurring alarms or calendar reminders on your phone for pumping sessions.

-Stay Hydrated, Eat Well, and Add Protien to Your Diet
+Stay Hydrated, Eat Well, and Add Protein to Your Diet

 You're making food for an entire human being, and that's some serious hard work!
 So, how can you fuel your body?
 First, adequate hydration is key for keeping your supply strong.
 As well as a healthy, well-balanced diet full of protein.
 To help yourself accomplish this, have a big water bottle on standby during pumping sessions, don't skip meals, and overall, just don't stress.
 The most important thing to remember is that you need energy to pump.
 Water, well-balanced meals, and protein can help you accomplish just that!